kuma518/invita-blog/src/noobs/git.md

 Git is available [almost everywhere](https://git-scm.com/downloads).

-Just use your package manager, like `apt` on Debian.
-For Windows users I recommend to download the installation wizard.
-Just leave all the default checkboxes, and spam the "next" button.
+Simply use your **package manager**, like `apt` on Debian.
+For Windows users I recommend to download the **installation wizard**.
+You can leave all the defaults checked and just spam "next".

 - `sudo apt-get install -y git` on Debian
 - [install wizard](https://git-scm.com/download/win) on Windows